-Current’s pricing scheme is transparently displayed on their website.
+Current’s pricing scheme is transparently displayed on www.Current.com.
 As we’ve already mentioned, the Basic plan is free, while the Premium account will cost you $4.95 per month.
 To add one teen account, you’ll need to pay an additional $36 per year.

-Current doesn’t charge overdraft and transfer fees.
+Current doesn’t charge transfer and overdraft fees.
 The fee-free transfer is available via direct deposits, ACH transfer, or by using your PayPal account.
 However, there are some costs that come with the Current Visa debit card:

 - $3.00 international ATM fee